If you were expecting to have registers today, and you don't have any today on your Arbor MIS, you won't be able to take attendance!

 Here in this example, I can see that I have scheduled my classes to start on the 6th of September, but I actually need them to start at the start of term.

-Select all the timetable slots to amend, then click the blue pencil icon and choose Edit Effective Dates.
+Select all the timetable slots to amend, then click the Bulk action button and choose Edit Effective Dates.

 In the slide over, change the effective dates to reflect your correct start date.
 Tick the box to confirm your change, then click Save Changes.